 BAT CONSULTANCY, TRAINING AND SUPPORT PACKAGE

-We need to think carefully about how we can continue BATs work in order to provide the best benefit for service users and healthcare professionals alike, but also to roll out a nationwide training programme to ensure that any healthcare provider coming across people with addiction to prescribed and illicit drugs of dependence and withdrawal knows how to help them.
+BAT’s expert training and consultancy can provide a solution by delivering an individual tailored training programme to ensure that any healthcare provider coming across people with an addiction to prescribed and/or illicit drugs of dependence and withdrawal knows how to help them.

 All our services conform to the Consent Law 2017